 Lead Scientist: Rebecca Sutton, Ph.D.

 The Green Infrastructure initiative helps provide vision and scientific support related to near-term and long-term planning and implementation of water infrastructure upgrades toward green alternatives and improved sustainability.
-Over the coming years and decades, the Bay Area will be faced with multiple, complex, inter-related, and expensive decisions related to stormwater and wastewater management.
+Over the coming years and decades, the Bay Area will face multiple, complex, inter-related, and expensive decisions related to stormwater and wastewater management.
 These decisions will be motivated by the need to remove contaminants, restore natural services of aquatic ecosystems, increase water reuse, and replace aging infrastructure.
 In order to maximize benefits and efficiencies, these various efforts need to be considered within a comprehensive, regional planning process that integrates vertically through government, with reasonable analyses of costs, benefits, risks, and future requirements.